LydiePluvinage/wild-bot/README.md

 npm install

 How to configure :
-Create a bot following instructions on https://discordpy.readthedocs.io/en/stable/discord.html and add it to your server.

-Add a config.json file :
+Create a .env file with
-{
-  token:'your token here';
-}
+DJS_TOKEN="MyToken"

 How to start bot :
 node ./index.js